 1 Sitio(s) de ejecución

-Yanina T. : "About 3000 people were killed inside the castle.
-We were told that almost every day people were taken in cars to be killed.
-My aunt saw the Jews who said goodbye with their white handkerchiefs.
+Yanina T.: "About 3000 people were killed inside the fort.
+We were told that people were taken in cars to be killed almost every day.
+My aunt saw the Jews saying goodbye with their white handkerchiefs.
 We could hear the gunfire."
 (Witness N°390 interviewed in November, 2010)

-Nearly 3000 persons from Grodno, including Jews from intelligentsia were killed during the war in an old fort close to the village, and their corpses were buried in a yard near the fort.
-At the end of the war, Operation 1005 aimed to burn the corpses was carried out.
-As most of the actions were carried out inside the fort, there were nearly no eye witnesses of the shootings, but several testimonies collected on the ground by the Yahad In-Unum team mention columns of trucks taking the victims to the fort.
+Nearly 3000 people from Grodno, including Jews from the intelligentsia were killed during the war in an old fort close to the village.
+Their corpses were buried in a yard nearby.
+At the end of the war, Operation 1005 was carried out at the fort, with the victims' bodies being exhumed and burned in order to hide all traces of the crime.
+As most of the Aktions were carried out inside the fort, there were nearly no eyewitnesses of the shootings, but several testimonies collected in the field by the Yahad In - Unum team mention columns of trucks taking the victims to the fort.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?